aaron555/raspi-temperature-controller/README.md

 ### Run direct from repo

 - Clone git repo
+- Prepare hardware and ensure 1-wire driver is enabled in _/boot/config.txt_
 - Run scripts using wrapper _temperature_controller.sh_ as shown below
 - If required edit config file at _config/controller.conf_ (note _/etc/controller.conf_ will always take precedence if it exists